-- (1) The objective of the technical report is to provide scientific and technical information concerning mineral exploration, development and production activities on a mineral property that is material to an issuer.
-This Form sets out specific requirements for the preparation and contents of a technical report. - (2) Terms used in this Form that are defined or interpreted in National Instrument 43-101 Standards of Disclosure for Mineral Projects (the "Instrument") shall bear that definition or interpretation.
-In addition, a general definition instrument has been adopted as National Instrument 14-101 Definitions that contains definitions of certain terms used in more than one national instrument.
-Readers of this Form should review both these national instruments for defined terms. - (3) The qualified person preparing the technical report shall use the headings of the Items in this Form and may create sub-headings.
-If unique or infrequently used technical terms are required, clear and concise explanations shall be included. - (4) No disclosure need be given in respect of inapplicable items and, unless otherwise required by this Form, negative answers to items may be omitted.
-Disclosure included under one heading is not required to be repeated under another heading. - (5) The technical report is not required to include the information required in Items 6 through 11 of this Form to the extent that the required information has been previously filed in a report for the property being reported on, the previous report is referred to in the technical report and there has not been any material change in the information. - (6) The technical report for development properties and production properties may summarize the information required in the Items of this Form, except for Item 25, provided that the summary includes the material information necessary to understand the project at its current stage of development or production.
+(1) The objective of the technical report is to provide scientific and technical information concerning mineral exploration, development and production activities on a mineral property that is material to an issuer.
+This Form sets out specific requirements for the preparation and contents of a technical report.
+Item 25 of this Form includes additional requirements for technical reports on development and production properties.

+(2) Terms used and not defined in this Form that are defined or interpreted in National Instrument 43-101 Standards of Disclosure for Mineral Projects (the "Instrument") shall bear that definition or interpretation.
+In particular, the terms "mineral resource" and "mineral reserve" and the categories of each are defined in the Instrument.
+In addition, a general definition instrument has been adopted as National Instrument 14-101 Definitions which contains definitions of certain terms used in more than one national instrument.
+Readers of this Form shall review both these national instruments for defined terms.

-(7) Except for a disclaimer that meets the limited purpose in Item 5 of this Form, a technical report must not contain any other disclaimers.
-For example, the types of disclaimers prohibited would include any disclaimer of responsibility for or reliability on all, or a portion of, the report that the qualified person prepared or any limitations on the use or publication of the report that would interfere with an issuer's obligation to reproduce the report by filing it on SEDAR.
+(3) The author preparing the technical report shall use the headings of the Items in this Form.
+If unique or infrequently used technical terms are required, clear and concise explanations shall be included.

+(4) No disclosure need be given in respect of inapplicable items and, unless otherwise required by this Form, negative answers to items may be omitted.
+Disclosure included under one heading is not required to be repeated under another heading.

+(5) The technical report is not required to include the information required in Items 6 through 11 of this Form to the extent that the required information has been previously filed in a report for the property being reported on, the previous report is referred to in the technical report and there has not been any change in the information.